-PanCAN’s Know Your Tumor® precision medicine service can provide patients and their healthcare teams with information about both germline and somatic mutations.
+PanCAN’s Know Your Tumor® precision medicine service provides patients and their healthcare teams with information about both germline and somatic mutations.

-“Since every pancreatic tumor is different, we at PanCAN strongly recommend molecular profiling of your tumor to help determine the best treatment options,” said Lynn Matrisian, PhD, MBA, chief science officer at PanCAN.
+“Since every pancreatic patient and their tumor is different, we at PanCAN strongly recommend genetic testing and molecular profiling of your tumor to help determine the best treatment options,” said Lynn Matrisian, PhD, MBA, chief science officer at PanCAN.

-“We’ve had patients undergo our program and discover extremely rare – but very actionable – alterations that they never would have known about otherwise.
+“We’ve had patients go through our Know Your Tumor service and discover extremely rare – but very actionable – alterations that they never would have known about otherwise.
 And those patients are still doing very well because of treatments targeted to their alterations.”